 Before purchasing wooden chairs, it’s important to research the manufacturing plant to understand how the chairs are built.
 Ask questions about the construction methods because a commercial environment requires wooden chairs with robust joints, such as tenon and mortise, that are made using a high-quality production process that includes gluing the joints into the frame.
 This will keep the chairs from becoming unstable.

 You should know that wood is softer than steel, so make sure you ask about the type of lacquer that is used on the frame.
 Catalyzed lacquer will hold the color better and reduce the appearance of scratches and dents.

 Also, ask about the staining process.
-Low-quality wooden chairs can have color variants because of the grain.
+Low-quality wooden chairs can have color variants between chairs because of the grain.
 Chairs made using a hand-rubbed staining process will ensure the color is spread evenly throughout the frame including in the joints, corners, and legs.